 In the mid-morning, we continue through pine and sugar plantations on our way south to the coastal city of Durban.
 One of the largest commercial ports in Africa, Durban is a popular holiday destination, known for its sandy beaches, balmy weather and warm Indian Ocean waters.
 This afternoon you can explore the city or spend time on the beach and in the evening you can enjoy the lively nightlife and excellent restaurants.

 Today we leave the coast, travelling through Pietermaritzburg on our way into the southern Drakensberg Mountains.
 South Africa's tallest mountain range the Drakensberg is a lush and incredibly scenic region.

 We head to our base at the foot of Sani Pass, the only road traversing the Drakensberg Escarpment and arguably the most impressive mountain pass in South Africa.
 For the next two nights, we camp at a peaceful lodge in this stunning mountainous setting.

 The Sani Pass above the lodge was once a mule track that served as the trade route between the Underberg in South Africa and Mokhotlong in the Kingdom of Lesotho.
-In the afternoon you are free to relax and take in the beautiful views, breathe the fresh mountain air and walk around.
-There are plenty of activities available here - from abseiling and mountain biking to horse riding and fishing.
-You can also go hiking in the hills or visit the rock art sites.
+In the afternoon you are free to relax and take in the beautiful views, breathe the fresh mountain air and go walking or hiking in the surrounding hills.

 Day nine - meet up with local guides and venture into Lesotho, travelling in a 4x4 vehicle.

-We drive up the rugged Sani Pass, at 2874 metres above sea level, enjoying the breathtaking views over the Drakensberg Mountains and looking out for wildlife and birds.
+We drive up the rugged Sani Pass, at 2874 metres above sea level, enjoying the breathtaking views of the Drakensberg Mountains and looking out for wildlife and birds.
 The guides tell tales of the early days when pioneers first forged this route, sharing a bit about the history of this remote area.
 We travel deeper into Lesotho stopping in a small village to visit a local home and get a taste of local culture and rural life in Lesotho.
-We visit a shearing shed where we get to see an angora goat or sheep being sheared by hand, if it is shearing time.
+We visit a shearing shed where we get to see an angora goat or sheep being sheared by hand if it is shearing time.